Globalisation and Poverty: a Connected World

 Full course description

-This course introduces students to current research on the interrelationship of globalization and poverty as characterized by contemporary development challenges.
+This course introduces students to current research on the interrelationship of globalisation and poverty as characterised by contemporary development challenges.
 The course explores the ways in which our world is interconnected through commodities; economic and social interdependencies; and common institutions, challenges and risks we face.
-The course uses the conceptual lenses of ‘globalisation’ and ‘poverty’ to investigate cross-cutting topics in development – such as migration and mobility, health, and environment – from a variety of disciplinary perspectives.
-In addition, the course introduces students to theoretical approaches from transnationalism and from science and technology studies (STS) in order to research linkages between the Global North and South and within the Global South in connection with GDS4003, Transnational Migrant Networks and Flows, and GDS4004, STS for Development in a Global Context, taken in parallel to this course.
-In so doing, this course presents students with an introduction to contemporary development issues in terms of the challenges and opportunities that globalization presents.
+The course uses the conceptual lenses of ‘globalisation’ and ‘poverty’ to investigate cross-cutting topics in development – such as migration/mobility, health, and environment – from a variety of disciplinary perspectives.
+In addition, the course introduces students to theoretical approaches from transnationalism and from science and technology studies (STS) in connection with GDS4003, Transnational Migrant Networks and Flows, and GDS4004, STS for Development in a Global Context, taken in parallel to this course.
+In so doing, this course presents students with ways to research linkages between the Global North and South and within the Global South through an introduction to contemporary development issues and the challenges and opportunities that globalisation presents.

 After completion of this course, students are able to: